 v4 Indexer Deep Dive

-As we approach the launch of v4 Mainnet, we want to provide a peek into what the dYdX team is building.
+As we approach the release of v4 mainnet open-source software (“dYdX Chain”), we want to provide a peek into what the dYdX team is building.
 We covered the v4 system architecture at a high level in a prior post here.
 This post presents a deep dive into the Indexer.
 The Indexer is a read only layer that exists between the chain itself and end users.
 The Indexer’s purpose is to translate and serve data in an easier to use format.

 A good way to think about the indexer is as similar to Infura or Alchemy’s role in the Ethereum ecosystem.
 However, unlike Infura/Alchemy, and like everything else in dYdX v4, the Indexer is completely open source and can be run by anyone!